udacity/cloud-developer/Practice_Server/README.md

 If you click on the folder, you will be presented with a list of examples and exercises.

 To run a single test:
-* Be sure that your server is running `npm run dev`
+* Be sure that your server is running.
+If not, run the following command `npm run dev`
-* Click any of the listed requests
+* Back in Postman, click any of the listed requests on the left side
 * Click the blue Send button on the right side

+For example:
+* Making a GET request of `http://localhost:8082/` to the server
+* Responds with `Welcome to the Cloud!`

 ### Break down into end to end tests